This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Magazine Editor: Peter Grant

-Magazine Distribution: Lana Macdonald
+Magazine Distribution: Christine Cogan

-Safeguarding Committee
+Safeguarding Panel

-Convener and Safeguarding Officer: The Minister
+Convener and Safeguarding Officer: Keith Wright

 Archive

 With the union of the North and South Churches, the new Cross Church Kirk Session appointed an Archivist for each of the former congregations to keep historical documents.
-Early minute books are held in the National Archives of Scotland, but there are a lot of records of both congregations in the church.
-However there are gaps which archivists would appreciate help in filling.
-If anyone is having a clear out and finds anything that might be useful, please get in touch.

 North: Allan Struthers